-BOSSI met for a total of nine working days during October 2011 and March 2012 for the purpose of assessing the professional competence of graduate surveyors through examinations.
-BOSSI also assessed candidate surveyors undertaking Professional Training Agreements (PTA).
-A total of 23 applicants were issued with certificates of competency.
+BOSSI met for a total of ten working days during September and October 2012 and February and March 2013 for the purpose of assessing the professional competence of graduate surveyors through examinations.
+BOSSI also assessed a candidate surveyor undertaking Professional Training Agreements (PTA).
+A total of 26 applicants were issued with certificates of competency.

-During 2011/12, the Association of Consulting Surveyors (ACS) conducted one assessment workshop for both civil engineering and town planning, and one for town planning.
-Each workshop involved 12 candidates in each topic.
+During 2012/13, the Association of Consulting Surveyors (ACS) conducted two assessment workshop for civil engineering, and two for town planning.
 Board members were involved in the assessment of candidates completing these courses.